September Beekeeping UK – Feeding, Varroa and Winter Prep

 Good hygiene and tidy apiaries help to reduce disease pressure, minimise trip hazards in winter mud and make it easier to work around hives when conditions are less comfortable.

-Records and ongoing learning
+Records and Ongoing Learning

 - Colony strength and temperament.